top of page

 Location

-In person therapy sessions are available at either The Riverside Business Centre, in Conwy, or at an office adjacent to my home in Betws yn Rhos, near Abergele and Colwyn Bay.
-Both locations are quiet, discreet, and offer free off-road parking and toilet facilities.
+In person therapy sessions are available in Conwy, North Wales as well as in an office adjacent to my home in Betws yn Rhos, (near Abergele and Colwyn Bay), which offers a peaceful and discreet

-For those unable to attend face-to-face meetings, I also offer online or telephone psychotherapy and counselling,
+For those unable to attend face-to-face meetings, I also offer online or telephone psychotherapy and counselling for adult individuals across the UK,

 Availability